Safety and risk

 Assessment of your safety needs

-Visit GOV.UK (opens new window) for contact details for your local council.
+Visit GOV.UK for contact details for your local council.

 Seizure alert dogs

-The organisation Support Dogs (opens new window) trains dogs to support owners with specific needs including epilepsy.
+The organisation Support Dogs trains dogs to support owners with specific needs including epilepsy.
 Seizure alert dogs are specially trained to warn their owner before a seizure starts, so they can get help or move to somewhere safe.

 Training with a seizure alert dog can be intensive.
 To apply you would need to be having a certain number of seizures.
 Support Dogs are not able to train your own pet dog.

 Taken from our Safety leaflet.
-Order this leaflet from our online shop as part of our 'first five free' offer.
+Order this leaflet from our online shop as part of our 'first five free' offer, or download the pdf using the link below.

 Please note: Epilepsy Society does not endorse any of the companies listed on this page.
 Other companies may also provide these services.